 How does the program work?
 Summer Research Fellows are each assigned to a mentor.
 The mentor may be a health or research professional from any department in our health system.
-Under the mentor's guidance, and with the help of Department of Research support staff, Fellows complete a research project.
+Under the mentor's guidance, and with the help of Department of Research support staff, Fellows will complete a research project.
 At the end of the summer, Fellows present their findings in a PowerPoint at a noon conference attended by staff, Fellowship benefactors, and invited friends and family.
 Project results are commonly submitted for presentation at regional and national conferences, and the project abstracts are often published in conference proceedings.

 Do I get to choose my area of research?
 While you will be asked to express your preferences, placement will depend upon mentor availability, your completion of relevant classes, and your interview.
-Past Fellows have worked in obstetrics & gynecology, general surgery, bariatric surgery, cardiology, hematology-oncology, radiology, community & preventive care services, nursing, microbiology research laboratory, bereavement & advance care planning services, and neurosurgery, to name some of the most popular areas.
+Past Fellows have worked in obstetrics & gynecology, general surgery, bariatric surgery, cardiology, hematology-oncology, radiology, community & preventive care services, nursing, bereavement & advance care planning services, and neurosurgery, to name some of the most popular areas.

-I'm in/thinking of applying to medical school.
+I'm accepted/thinking of applying to medical school.
 Will I be able to shadow physicians in various specialties?
 Yes, subject to scheduling availability, Fellows are allowed a maximum of one (1) shadow experience per week.

 How do I apply?
-Each year, usually in mid November, Summer Research Fellow positions for the following year are posted under the “Interns/Fellows” category on Gundersen Health System's Employment page.
-You will be asked to complete an online application, and you will need to arrange to have an official transcript and a letter of recommendation sent to the Research Manager.
+Each year, usually in early fall, the online application for Summer Research Fellow positions for the following year are posted as temporary positions on Gundersen Health System's Careers page.
+To complete the application, you will need to have a copy of your transcript and letter of recommendation sent to the Research Manager.